umttkgz/GradThesis_Visualization/README.md

 Run DiseaseFinal.ipynb and EducationFinal.ipynb to view treemap charts of the datasets.
-Other directories are to show the changes made in the dataset files of the disease dataset.
+Other directories are to show the changes made in the dataset files of the original disease dataset.
 Original education dataset has been filtered to avoid the double count issue.